+There is no direct ferry from Ksamil to Corfu; however, you can catch it from Sarande, which is just 20-minutes north of Ksamil.
 The ferry from Sarande, Albania to Corfu only takes 30-minutes, so it makes for a perfect day trip or overnight stay from Ksamil, Albania.
 We spent two nights in Corfu, and it was just the right amount of time to experience some of the highlights on the island and get a feel for the way of life there.

 We stayed in Corfu Town for both nights, and we spent the first day exploring all of the sights around the city.
 The second day we rented a car and drove around the northern half of the island to visit some well-known beaches.

 If you take a day trip to Corfu, then you will only have time to see the sights in Corfu Town, a lovely Venetian-influenced city with lively cafes and charming streets.